Jocelyn O. Turner-Musa, PhD

 Ph.D.
 Social Psychology, Howard University

 Dr. Turner-Musa is an Associate Professor and Interim Chairperson of the Department of Psychology.
-Dr. Turner-Musa joined the Morgan State University faculty in 2001.
-She earned her doctorate in Social Psychology from Howard University and completed a post-doctoral fellowship in Mental Health Services from Johns Hopkins University Bloomberg School of Public Health.
-Dr. Turner-Musa is a faculty affiliate of the Maternal and Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program awarded to the Kennedy Krieger Institute and funded by the Centers for Disease Control and Prevention.
-She served as the Principal Investigator of the Morgan State University Undergraduate Training Program in Prevention Science funded by the National Institute of Mental Health from 2002 - 2008.
+She joined the Morgan State University faculty in 2001.
+Dr. Turner-Musa earned her doctorate in Social Psychology from Howard University and completed a post-doctoral fellowship in Mental Health Services from Johns Hopkins University Bloomberg School of Public Health.
+Dr. Turner-Musa is the Director of the Student Training Core in the Morgan State University ASCEND Biomedical Center for Research.
+She also served as the Co-Director of the Maternal and Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program awarded to the Kennedy Krieger Institute and funded by the Centers for Disease Control and Prevention (2011 – 2013).
+She was also the Principal Investigator of the Morgan State University Undergraduate Training Program in Prevention Science funded by the National Institute of Mental Health from 2002 - 2008.

 Dr. Turner-Musa is a member of several professional organizations such as the American Psychological Association (APA) and the Council on Undergraduate Research.
+She is currently serving as the Awards Coordinator for APA Division I (General Psychology) and was recently selected to become a member of the APA Leadership Institute for Women in Psychology.
 She also served as a member of the Morgan State University Institutional Review Board (IRB).
 Dr. Turner-Musa has received numerous awards including an American Fellows Award from the American Association of University Women, a Minority Fellowship Program award from the APA Office of Ethnic Minority Affairs, and the Morgan State University School of Computer, Mathematical, and Natural Sciences Deans Award for Outstanding Research.

 Area of Specialization: undergraduate research training and development; health disparities; prevention science